-The Library's investment in capital assets net of accumulated depreciation for governmental activities as of June 30, 2016 and 2015 is \$80.0 million and \$80.5 million, respectively.
-Capital assets include land, buildings and building improvements, books furniture and fixtures, and construction in progress.
+The Library's investment in capital assets net of accumulated depreciation for governmental activities as of June 30, 2017 and 2016 is \$81.8 million and \$80 million, respectively.
+Capital assets include land, buildings and buildings improvements, books, furniture and fixtures and construction in progress.